Striped Bass Fishing Flies

 stripping sequence.
 Fast for bluefish, slower for stripers.
 Try varying the pace.

-Link to more about Deceivers
+Link to see more about: Lefty's Deceiver

 The Clouser is a weighted fly; the weighting being achieved by using metal